pyeventsourcing/eventsourcing/docs/topics/user_guide/aggregates_in_ddd.rst

 Application and infrastructure
 ------------------------------

-Setup a database table using library classes.
+Set up a database table using library classes.

 .. code:: python